DCA - MCO

 The average price of all round-trip flights from Washington, D.C.
 Reagan-National Airport to Orlando Airport clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Orlando on a Wednesday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Thursday is the most expensive day to fly from Reagan Washington National Airport to Orlando.
-For your return ticket, we recommend flying on a Thursday and avoiding Mondays for the best deals.
+For your return ticket, we recommend flying on a Thursday and avoiding Sundays for the best deals.

 What is the cheapest month to fly from Washington, D.C.
 Reagan-National Airport to Orlando Airport?